An Algorithm for Local Transverse Feedback Linearization: Introduction

+Another example is safety control; safety is enforced by making an appropriate set controlled invariant and control barrier functions (CBFs) are widely used~\cite{Ames2019}.
+The results of this article can be used to compute functions with a well-defined relative degree on the boundary of the safety set --- even when the CBF that defines the safety specification doesn't.
+Our results, combined with recent work on CBFs with higher relative degree~\cite{Nguyen2016, Xiao2019}, may find applications in safety critical control. \endgroup

 This article is organized as follows.
-After presenting our notation, we formally introduce the transverse feedback linearization problem in Section~\ref{sec:tfl}.
-Section~\ref{sec:mathbg} then presents a preliminary lifting of the problem into a setting that includes time and control in a way similar to both~\cite{Gardner1992} and~\cite{DSouza2021}.
-Section~\ref{sec:main} then presents the conditions for multi-input transverse feedback linearization in the exterior differential setting.
-The supporting results are developed in Section~\ref{sec:tech}; the section concludes with a proof of the main result.
-The sufficiency direction of the main result's proof presents a verbose version of the proposed algorithm.
-The proposed algorithm itself is presented in Section~\ref{sec:thealgorithm}.
-We conclude our work with a non-trivial academic example that demonstrates our algorithm.
+After presenting our notation, we formally introduce the TFL problem in Section~\ref{sec:tfl}.
+Section~\ref{sec:mathbg} then presents a preliminary lifting of the problem into a setting that includes time and control in a way similar to both~\cite{Gardner1992} and~\cite{DSouza2021}. \begingroup\blue Section~\ref{sec:main} then presents the conditions for multi-input TFL in the exterior differential setting and proves these conditions are necessary.
+The supporting results are developed in Section~\ref{sec:tech}.
+Section~\ref{sec:proposedalgorithm} then returns to prove that the conditions for TFL are sufficient using the proposed algorithm.
+The proposed algorithm itself is simplified and presented in Section~\ref{sec:thealgorithm}.
+We conclude our work with a non-trivial academic example that demonstrates our algorithm. \endgroup